jlegeny/clockwork/content/posts/2018-12-10-webapps-are-not-a-replacement.md

 For simple stuff this is fine, few people would like to install an application for every shop or transport provider.

-Complex programs running in tabs hit an insurmountable hurdle: "they cannot get implement keyboard shortcuts".
+Complex programs running in tabs hit an insurmountable hurdle: "they cannot implement correct keyboard shortcuts".
 And it is a problem that nobody has figured out yet, it is a fundamental issue that will never be fixed.

 Some examples that come to mind: